 The report is based on partial and selective source material from IL&FS and demonstrates a limited understanding of the credit rating process.
 The report has no legal standing whatsoever.
 The report largely ignores the fact that the government has charged the former management of IL&FS with engaging in widespread fraud and producing “falsified, spruced up” financial statements, which all credit rating agencies rely on to produce accurate ratings.

-In addition, Fitch conducted an investigation into the matter recently reported in the news relating to a senior director of the Fitch Singapore office, and found that the employee engaged in activity in violation of Fitch’s Code of Conduct.
+relating to a senior director of the Fitch Singapore office, and found that the employee engaged in activity in violation of Fitch’s Code of Conduct.
 The employee is no longer employed at Fitch.”